our team

 Venus Noble

-Peace is costly, but it’s worth the expense~ African Proverb
+Peace is costly, but it’s worth the expense

-I have dedicated my entire professional career to serving communities of color.
-My work spans a wide range of experiences, including supporting youth, families of homicide victims, pregnant and parenting teenagers, formerly incarcerated women, survivors of human trafficking, and couples.
-I am also an experienced domestic violence counselor, committed to advocating for individuals who have endured abuse.
+She has dedicated her entire professional career to serving underserved communities.
+Her work spans a wide range of experiences, including supporting youth, families of homicide victims, pregnant and parenting teenagers, formerly incarcerated women, survivors of human trafficking, and couples.
+She is also an experienced domestic violence counselor, committed to advocating for individuals who have endured abuse.

 Contact us